john-science/john-science.github.io/_posts/2016-11-03-rock-climbing-knots.md

 ### <a name="bonus-knots"></a>Bonus Knots

+* [Rope Backpack](https://youtu.be/ppYanQ5DDPM) - If you've got a long hike to or from a climb, it's super handy to know how to tie a rope backpack.
 * [Monkey's Fist](https://youtu.be/gp9w-T2d_NY?t=7) - Great fun.
 If your friends look bored, toss them a Monkey's Fist.
 To be honest, you won't use it much while climbing.
 But it is helpful if you ever need to throw a rope up: to a climber, or over a tree branch.
 * [One-Handed Figure 8](https://youtu.be/-iE8WG33xJY?t=1) - Look like a cowboy when you tie in.
 This is only for style points.